kubernetes/cloud-provider-vsphere/docs/deploying_cloud_provider_vsphere_with_rbac.md

 ```
 [Global]
-# properties in this section will be used for all specified vCenters unless overriden in VirtualCenter section.
+# properties in this section will be used for all specified vCenters unless overridden in VirtualCenter section.

 secret-name = "Kubernetes Secret containing creds in the namespace below"
 secret-namespace = "Kubernetes namespace for CCM deploy"